choria-legacy/marionette-collective/website/configure/server.md

 #### `direct_addressing`

-Whether your middleware supports direct point-to-point messages. **This should usually be turned on,** although it is off by default.
+Whether your middleware supports direct point-to-point messages. **This should usually be turned on,** and is enabled by default.
 The built-in `activemq` and `rabbitmq` connectors both support direct addressing, as does the external `redis` connector.
 (The older `stomp` connector, however, does not.)

-- _Default:_ `0`
+- _Default:_ `1`
 - _Allowed values:_ `1`, `0`, `y`, `n` --- {{ badbool }}

 #### ActiveMQ Connector Settings